trezzuri/erpnext-docs/docs/en/setting-up/workflow-state.md

 Different Workflow States may be achieved before or after applying different Workflow Actions on them.
 If you want to create a Workflow where there are multiple approvals from manager, senior manager, general manager, etc, you can set the states for it from Workflow States.

-By default, the following Workflow States are created in ERPNext:
+By default, the following Workflow States are created in SOMA:

 ![Workflow States](/files/workflow-states.png)